Give Now Honor Tree - Honor someone with a gift to the VBH Foundation.

 Yes, donors often pledge gifts to be paid over time.
 For example, a donor who pledges $25,000 might complete the commitment over three to five years.
 Contact the Foundation to inquire about making a pledge commitment.

-All gifts are subject to review by the LifeSpire Board of Trustees in accordance with the Gift Acceptance Policy.
+All gifts are subject to review by the LifeSpire of Virginia Board of Trustees in accordance with the Gift Acceptance Policy.

-Yes, we have naming opportunities specific to our four communities.
+Yes, we have naming opportunities specific to each of our communities.
 Contact the Foundation to learn more.

 During the course of our various programs and activities, we frequently gather and use personal information.
 Anyone from whom we collect such information should expect that their data will be carefully protected and that any other use of this information is subject to consent.
 Our privacy practices are designed to achieve this.